ADHD and Mindfulness Training

 - Breathe to recenter yourself.
 Focus on your breathing and allow your thoughts to bubble up, pass through and let them go.

-In the beginning, you should focus on short meditations, generally three to five minutes in duration.
+In the beginning, try to stick to short meditations, generally three to five minutes in duration.
 As the practice becomes more familiar, you can gradually increase your sessions.
 According to Healthline, meditating for 13 minutes per day for eight weeks is enough to show benefits.

 ADHD and Mindfulness: A Winning Combination?